 There are many, many combinations you can choose from.

 One-day (round-trip) tour that starts and ends in Bergen?
-Or get from Oslo to Bergen?
-Or include a hike at Pulpit Rock (btw, the hike’s availability depends on season) or another fjord cruise to see Pulpit Rock from the bottom?
+Or take the train from Oslo to Bergen?
+Or include a hike at Pulpit Rock (btw, the hike’s availability depends on season), or another fjord cruise to see Pulpit Rock from the bottom?
 There’s also the Bergen round trip via Voss vs via Myrdal (we chose via Voss, therefore via Myrdal will run in the opposite direction.)
 There’re also many other tours to choose from at different areas in Norway.

 You can also add overnight stays along the legs of your chosen tour, and continue the rest of the segments the next day.
 For hotel-wise, either book them along during your booking process for NIN or choose the “I want to arrange hotel on my own” option.
 I would think booking the hotels yourself might work out to be a better deal.
 Check and secure your hotels on Booking.com first!